 Capturing the eye of many young visitors was this comical rendition of lemurs, called All in a Row.
 Not so funny, however, is the fact that these iconic, native animals of Madagascar are another endangered species.

 With their tails held erect, the family of lemurs tread carefully through a flower bed, nose to tail, all the while looking a bit dazed.

-What makes this horticultural show such a knockout is the impressive scale.
-Over 50 sculptures are scattered along a 2.2-kilometre trail throughout the Garden, each one demonstrating high technical quality, innovative concepts and poetic beauty.
+What maked this horticultural show such a knockout was the impressive scale.
+Over 50 sculptures were scattered along a 2.2-kilometre trail throughout the Garden, each one demonstrating high technical quality, innovative concepts and poetic beauty.
 Mosaiculture draws on sculpture for its shape and volume, painting for its palette of colours, and horticultural design for its use of flora…which, in this year’s competition, included over 120 different species of plants for a total of 3 million plants in total.
 That is astounding!
 Being avid gardeners who have toured many significant gardens around the world, Bob and I were more than impressed.
-We may go back for a second look!
+We look forward to the next Mosaiculture!